leytech/Leytech_CssJsVersion/README.md

 ## CSS/JS Cache Buster for Magento

-This Magento extension allows you to automatically add a query string to CSS and JS files to help bust browser caches.
+This Magento extension allows you to automatically add a version number to CSS and JS files to help bust browser caches.

-But wait!
-This extension does not rewrite the Mage_Page_Block_Html_Head block like other similar extensions do.
+Unlike other similar extensions this extension does not rewrite the Mage_Page_Block_Html_Head block.
 This is crucially important as it means it has greater compatibility with many other extensions that already rewrite that same block.

 ### Features

 - Helps bust browser caches by adding a defined query string to JS and CSS assets.
 - Uses no rewrites!
 Does not rewrite the Mage_Page_Block_Html_Head block like other similar extensions.
-- Admin setting to define what query string to add.
+- Admin setting to define what query string / version to append.
 - Clean code.

 ### Compatibility